calaldees/barcampCanterbury/events/2022/email-week-before.md

 ### Items for the _Swap Shop_

 Help yourself to free items at the "Swap Shop"!
-If you have any small working components, items or tools you think anyone else could use for any projects please bring them to the event for the "Swap Shop".
+If you have any small working components, items or tools you think anyone else could use for any projects please bring them to the event for the Swap Shop.

 ### Exhibits